p3d2/catFiles/README.md

   - Create a README.md (or update this one) with your naming and folder rules.
   - Optionally, prepare a slide or report showcasing your improvements.

-## License

-Use these mock files freely for educational and workshop purposes.